Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 ## The actual project

-Write a program that sends a random inspirational quote to an email address.
-The email address should be a command-line parameter passed to the program.
+Write a program that sends a random inspirational quote to an email address, you should export a function called sendEmail responsible to do excatly that... send an email.
+The email address to send to should be a command-line parameter passed to the program.

 You should have a list of quotes in a file by itself.
 Your program should grab one and send the email.